tomney/upmoji/README.md

 A deployment can be created from the image through the container registry in Google Cloud Platform.

 If you experience a lot of trouble it is likely that your firewall setting are not configured properly.
 You can edit firewall rules in the VPC Networks option in GCP.
+Also, note that the default GCE web addresses are not HTTPS.